pytorch/pytorch/docs/source/tensor_attributes.rst

    >>> torch.randn((2,3), device=1)  # legacy

 .. note::
-   Scalar Tensors (with tensor.dim()==0) are automatically transferred to the GPU device due to the efficiency of this operation.
-Non-scalar Tensors, however, are not auto-transferred.
-Additionally, the automatic transfer of Scalar Tensors is uni-directional, only from CPU to GPU, and not vice versa.
+   Tensors are never moved automatically between devices and require an explicit call from the user.
+Scalar Tensors (with tensor.dim()==0) are the only exception to this rule and they are automatically transferred from CPU to GPU when needed as this operation can be done "for free".
    Example:

    >>> # two scalars